 So, I have a confession.

-Although I work for a personal finance blog, I know absolutely nothing about investing.
+Although I write about personal finance, I know absolutely nothing about investing.

 OK, correction — almost nothing.
 The only thing I DO know is I should definitely be doing it.